If you’re a man looking for a clean-cut hairstyle, the high and tight cut might be perfect for you.

 #7: High and Tight Fade Haircut

 High and tight curls with a taper fade create that thick forest of hair that can be styled to your heart’s content.
-A sharp slice 2-3 inches above the ear will allow you to mimic this neat tapered haircut like this.
+A sharp slice 2-3 inches above the ear will allow you to mimic a neat tapered haircut like this.

 #8: High and Tight Haircut for Balding Men

 A high and tight haircut for balding men maintains some length through the front but blends neatly in the areas where hair thinning is apparent.
 Be sure to take the tight fade high up, allowing for a seamless transition to a hairstyle that’s ideal for an older man.

 #9: High and Tight with Long Hair on Top

 The high and tight haircut with long on top and a skin fade like this is golden!
 Shave your sides but still retain longer hair on top.

 #10: Long and Tight

 A long high and tight haircut like this is a style that works best on men with thick hair.
 Shaved sides remind me of cream being poured into coffee.
-Fluffed pompadour balances out this sharp cut.
+Fluffed pompadour balances out this sharp high cut hair.

 #11: Short and Tight Haircut for a Gentleman